EvaTurtschin/QA_Test_Assessment_Task/TestPlan.md

 # Battery-Throttle Interaction Testing Plan

-This document describes test scenarios for verifying the interaction between the battery and throttle logic in `BatteryController.java`.
+This document describes test scenarios for verifying the interaction between the battery and throttle logic in [BatteryController.java](BatteryController.java).
 The focus is on validating correct system behavior, edge cases, and failure states.

 ---